 Finally, we should touch on one last favorite of our paedobaptist brethren, 1 Corinthians 7:14.
 The context is Paul’s instruction about mixed marriages between believers and unbelievers.
 The thrust of his teaching is that a believing partner should not leave or divorce his/her unbelieving mate.
-In verse 14 Paul gives his rationale: “For the unbelieving husband is sanctified by the wife, and the unbelieving wife is sanctified by the husband; otherwise your children would be unclean, but now they are holy.”
+In verse 14 Paul gives the rationale: “For the unbelieving husband is sanctified by the wife, and the unbelieving wife is sanctified by the husband; otherwise your children would be unclean, but now they are holy.”

-In this cryptic remark, Paul seems to be saying that for the sake of the children in a mixed marriage God regards the unbeliever in a special way: He regards the unbeliever as though he (or she) were a believer, so that He can regard the fruit of that marriage as though they were the children of two believing spouses.
-Obviously this “regard” does not justify the unbelieving mate, or make him a son (or daughter) of God; only faith could do that.
+In this cryptic remark, Paul seems to be saying that for the sake of the children in a mixed marriage God regards the unbelieving partner in a special way: He regards the unbeliever as though he (or she) were a believer, so that He can regard the fruit of that marriage as though they were the children of two believing spouses.
+But obviously this “regard” does not justify the unbelieving mate, or make him a son (or daughter) of God; only faith could do that.
 And the same is true for the child.
 Neither is sanctified or made holy in the deep, redemptive sense of those words.
 Nevertheless, this special divine regard does indeed “sanctify” (lit. set apart) them in a limited sense: It sets them apart for definite temporal and spiritual advantages.

-Since Sciprture does not specify those advantages, neither can we.
+Since Scripture does not specify those advantages, neither can we.
 We can, however, draw this important conclusion: Even if the “holiness” of the infant child of a believing parent were an implicit guarantee of his or her eventual salvation (a doubtful proposition), that would still not entail that the child should be baptized.
-For as we have seen, the consistent teaching of the NT is that baptism is a physical sign and seal of a prior spiritual transformation; of a prior spiritual death to sin and a prior spiritual resurrection to newness of life; of a prior spiritual incorporation into the Body of Christ resulting in spiritual membership in His new covenant community.
+For as we have seen, the consistent teaching of the NT is that baptism is a physical sign and seal of a prior spiritual transformation; of a prior spiritual circumcision; of a prior death to sin and a prior spiritual resurrection to newness of life; of a prior spiritual incorporation into the Body of Christ resulting in spiritual membership in His new covenant community.
 As a general rule, this spiritual transformation occurs when a sinner hears, understands, believes, and obeys the gospel, after which he is baptized in water.
 Therefore, as a general rule, it does not occur in infant children, since they are not yet old enough to hear and respond to the gospel with understanding.
-Therefore, until they are and until they do, they ought not to be baptized.
+Therefore, until they are and until they do, they ought not to be baptized.1

 Summing up, we have seen that there is no clear NT command to baptize infants, while there are many commands to baptize believers.
 Numerous examples from the book of Acts indicate that believer’s baptism was indeed the teaching and practice of the early Church.
 The only plausible argument in favor of infant baptism is based on a faulty application of Romans 4 and a mistaken analogy between the Old Covenant and the New.
 Therefore, those desiring to remain under the clear teaching of the NT will want to baptize believers only.